clue/framework-x/docs/best-practices/deployment.md

 ```

 And that's it already!
 Systemd now monitors our application server and will
-automatically start, stop and restart the server application when needed.
+automatically start, stop and restart the server application.
 You
 can check the status at any time like this:

 ```bash